MAT MARTIN | Branding – The Kapferer Brand Identity Prism

 A brand’s personality is nebulous at best.
 It can be communicated through a choice of colour, typography or even a celebrity endorsement (think of George Clooney’s association with the Nespresso brand).
 It really is about character – what is your brand like to be around?
 Would you be more likely to go to a board meeting with your business, or out for a drink?

 This refers specifically to the culture of a demographic in which it is necessary for a brand to base its behaviour.
 A brand like Budweiser trades on traditional, even stereotypical North American values, and yet markets another version of their product – an older one – as a traditional Czech product.
 This is a clear example of a company adapting its brand identity culture to distinct markets.

 It is important to note that a brand which effectively reflects to a very specific audience can also perform very well in much broader terms (again consider the real demographic for sales of Coca-Cola compared to that brand’s reported 15-18 demographic).

 There is an important yet subtle point of difference between reflection and self-image.
 Where reflection works with the sender’s perception of the client image, self-image deals with the client’s own idea of self.
 Often the client of a luxury brand doesn’t buy into that brand because they are in the targeted demographic, but rather because they want to identify with that demographic: People may well borrow beyond their means to buy a luxury car so as to project an image of success to themselves and those around them.
-For example, both Zeynep Çıkın and Tools 4 Management point out in their articles on this subject that customers of the Lacoste brand appear to see themselves as belonging to a sports club, even when they do not.
+For example, Zeynep Çıkın points out in their article on this subject that customers of the Lacoste brand appear to see themselves as belonging to a sports club, even when they do not.